TeleAI-mcp/prime-time-tracker-sarr/README.md

-# prime-time-tracker-sarr
+# Prime Time Tracker Sarr

-A time tracking and billing tool for modern development workflows
+A time tracking and billing tool for modern development workflows.